Linear and nonlinear instability of vortex columns: Introduction

 \subsection{Nonlinear instability}

-In Theorem~\ref{thm:nonlinearinstab}, we assume modal linear instability, that is, existence of an unstable solution to the linearization of the $3$D Euler equations \eqref{3d_euler} in the form \eqref{perturbation_form}, and prove that such linear instability gives rise to \emph{nonlinear instability}.
+In our second result (Theorem~\ref{thm:nonlinearinstab} below) we deduce nonlinear instability from the modal instability.
+Namely, we assume existence of an unstable solution to the linearization of the $3$D Euler equations \eqref{3d_euler} in the form \eqref{perturbation_form}, and prove that such linear instability gives rise to \emph{nonlinear instability}.

 We denote the vortex column \eqref{vortex_col} by